luc-lynx/googlectf-2018-mitm/README.md

     is_client = server_or_client[0] in b'cC'
 ```

-Client and server run a Diffie-Hellman based protocol to get a shared key and perform mutual auhentication using a pre shared secret (PSS) like it's depicted on the following scheme:
+Client and server run a Diffie-Hellman based protocol to get a shared key and perform mutual authentication using a pre shared secret (PSS) like it's depicted on the following scheme:

 ![The handshake](handshake.png)